charlesunknown/CybersecurityandDataPrivacy/Phase 3/auth_test_report.md

 List every action a Guest can perform, with the page or endpoint.
 Example format:

     Can see reservations and the author is not shown Can add resources by accessing the url (/resources) Can access api/users
     Can access api/resources
     Can access api/reservation
-    Can register if older then 15 years old
+    Can register if older than 15 years old
     Can login